A desingularization of the moduli space of rank 2 Higgs bundles over a curve: The construction of a desingularization of

 \subsection{Formally smoothness of $par-Higgs_{4,(a_{1},a_{2})}^{sp}$}

 In this subsection, we prove that $par-Higgs_{4,(a_{1},a_{2})}^{sp}$ is formally smooth.
-First of all, we introduce \textit{formally smooth morphism of functors}.
 Let $\cA$ be the category of local artinian commutative $\cc$-algebras with residue field $\cc$.
 Let $\cF$ and $\cG$ be covariant functors from $\cA$ to the category of sets.
-Then we have the following definitions.